Course Outline for Dental Hygiene 54

 d. classify and list commonly-used preparations (of the drugs) including generic names and trade names;

-6. describe how drugs (and drug products) not normally utilized in dental and dental hygiene practice, but capable of presenting a potential dental practice problem when prescribed medically, will modify a patient's functions and how these modifications require proper handling of the patient in clinical practice:
+e. compare and contrast the use and efficacy of similar drugs within a pharmacologic class including their advantages and disadvantages, in clinical use; - describe how drugs (and drug products) not normally utilized in dental and dental hygiene practice, but capable of presenting a potential dental practice problem when prescribed medically, will modify a patient's functions and how these modifications require proper handling of the patient in clinical practice:

 a. describe the pharmacological action and generic therapeutic use of these drugs with special emphasis on those self-effects and adverse reactions that affect clinical practice;